 - Position a rack in the upper third of the oven and preheat the oven to 350°F. Lightly oil the cups of a muffin pan or line it with paper liners.

-- Mix the almond or soy milk and apple cider vinegar together and set aside.
+- Mix the almond or soy milk and apple cider vinegar together and set aside for 10 minutes

 - In a large bowl, whisk together the flour, poppy seeds, baking soda, baking powder, and salt.